 The kinds of Special Educational Needs for which provision is made at Icknield School.

 Icknield School is a special school which takes pupils aged 3 – 19 years old who have severe learning difficulties or profound and multiple difficulties.
-All our pupils have a Statement of Educational Needs which is being transferred to the Education, Health and Care plan although some of our youngest pupils are in the process of being assessed when they start with us.
+All our pupils have an Education, Health and Care plan although some of our youngest pupils are in the process of being assessed when they start with us.

 Our pupils have a wide range of needs, some are autistic, some are wheelchair users but all have developmental delays which mean they do not progress at the same rate as mainstream pupils.